-Page 2 - 144 IOS-PCS-5 and 30 seconds.
+Page 2 - 1 44 CONFIDENTIAL IOS-PCS-5 and 30 seconds.
 Very graphic series of lights.
 Very easy to see.
 07 11 38 P Correction, at 07 hours and minutes put me over.
-07 11 48 P It's marked on the chart at 07 hours and 10 minutes.
+07 11 48 P hours and 10 minutes.
 I was looking down at - almost in retroattitude.
 It showed up very clearly.
-07 12 25 P Now we're getting a planet in sight.
+07 12 25 Р Now we're getting a planet in sight.
 Roger.
 Jupiter.
 I can see a string of stars for Grus, and good ole' Formalhaut - there in the upper corner, Grus coming down through the middle.
 And Formalhaut coming right down middle.
 Very good.
-07 13 24 P All attitudes seem to be checking out very we

-07 13 2 4 P All attitudes seem to be checking out very well.
+07 13 24 P .
+All attitudes seem to be checking out very well.
 Head and couch with scribe line works.
-My

-reticle at this, quick check on it.

-Unable to dim reticle sufficiently for a night acquisition.
+My reticle at this, quick check on it.
+07 13 47 P Unable to dim reticle sufficiently for a night acquisition.
 MARK again Grus that is, of the stars themselves in the window.
 Thaurus is coming right down through the center line.
 Could yaw right about 5 degrees which would satisfy dead reckoning.
 Then roll left about 5 (degrees) which is quite graphic.
 For retro, this looks like a very good set-up.
-Be no problem at all flying attitude here with the moon bright . . . light which would be dawn's light.
+Be no problem at all flying attitude here with the moon bright. light which would be dawn's light.
 Occasionally you can see a ground light, particularly, along the island chain at this point.